enkidevs/curriculum/airtable/README.md

 name: Airtable

-description: Store information in a visually appealing and easy-to-use spreadsheet-like database.
+description: Build a database with no code!
+Easy to use, visually appealing, and spreadsheet-like.

 color: FFCC00